Mr. Speaker, I am pleased to be back here in the House for the 43rd Parliament and to have an opportunity to speak to the Speech from the Throne.

 Supporting open policies around immigration, progressive policies driven by economic need, and also making sure that we are good, strong humanitarians on the global stage has created the context for a good, strong economy in our communities.
 We need to make sure that we keep those doors open, so that we keep people coming to this country with talents and contributions that they want to make.
 We also have to make sure that new arrivals are allowed to make those contributions.

 One of the worrying statistics in Toronto is that immigrants and refugees are doing less well after five years in Canada now than they have at any other time in the country's history.
-What are the supports that are missing, which are preventing that successful integration?
+What are the supports that are missing, preventing that successful integration?

 Once again, it is housing.
 When housing costs are so high that they cannot afford the courses to requalify their credentials, when housing costs are so high or the houses are so far away from jobs that transportation costs become a barrier to participation in the workforce, when housing costs are so high that people spend all their time looking for affordable places to rent instead of better jobs, they fall further and further behind.
 Their health and mental health start to suffer and their capacity to make the contributions they are ready to make to this country is hurt.